-The Trust will consider each case on its merits, taking into account the individual circumstances of the request and the child's best interests.
-The Admissions Committee along with the Head Teacher will then decide whether such an out-of-year group place will be agreed or refused.
+The Trust will consider each case on its merits, taking into account the individual circumstances of the request and the child's best interests as well as the views of the Head Teacher.
+The Admissions Committee will decide whether such an out-of-year group place will be agreed or refused on that basis.
 We will also ensure the parent is aware of whether the request for admission out of age group has been agreed before final offers are made, and the reason for any refusal.
 Requests for admission out of the normal year group will be considered alongside other applications made at the same time.